Questions tagged [calculus]

 views

-Is Morris Kline's 'Calculus: An Intuitive and Physical Approach' a Good Book to Learn Calculus From ?'
+Is Morris Kline's 'Calculus: An Intuitive and Physical Approach' a Good Book to Learn Calculus From?

-Would I have to read a standard textbook in addition -- i.e., Stewart, etc. -- or would this be sufficient ?
-My interest is in applications (dynamical systems theory and physics in general).The book ...
+Would I have to read a standard textbook in addition — i.e. Stewart, etc. — or would Kline's Calculus: an Intuitive and Physical Approach be sufficient?
+My interest is in applications: dynamical ...

 3